Doppelganger (Marvel Comics): Deadpool Kills the Marvel Universe Again

 An illusionary version of Doppelganger appears in Deadpool Kills the Marvel Universe Again.

 Ultimate Spider-Man

-An alternate universe variant of Doppelganger from Earth-1610, amalgamated with Tarantula, appears in Ultimate Spider-Man.
+An alternate universe version of Doppelganger appears in Ultimate Spider-Man.
 This version is a six-armed clone of Spider-Man created by Doctor Octopus.
 He attempts to help Spider-Man and Spider-Woman against his maker, but is killed as a result.

 In other media

 Television

 A hallucinatory version of Doppelganger appears in the Spider-Man: The Animated Series episode "The Wedding".

 Film

-Doppelganger makes non-speaking cameo appearances in Spider-Man: Across the Spider-Verse as a member of Miguel O'Hara's Spider-Society.
+Doppelganger makes non-speaking cameo appearances in Spider-Man: Across the Spider-Verse as a member of the Spider-Society.